 Using a holistic approach to nutrition and health, registered dietitians at the University Health Center provide knowledge and practical skills according to each client’s individual needs and preferences to help them reach their health and wellness goals.
+Counseling sessions may either be done in-person or virtually.

 Common topics that can be addressed in nutrition counseling: